Angelina Jolie as Salt

 After she's accused of being a Russian sleeper spy, rogue CIA agent Evelyn Salt (Angelina Jolie) goes on the run, using every tactic, accent and disguise she knows to elude her pursuers, clear her name and protect her husband.
 Her supervisor, Winter (Liev Schreiber), buys her story, while counterintelligence officer Peabody (Chiwetel Ejiofor) decidedly does not and will do anything to stop her in this fast-paced, intrigue-filled spy adventure.

 I really wanted to like this movie, and I did for about the first third.
-But then it took a sudden turn downward when the movie changed direction from plausible to unbelievable super-action hero.
+But then it took a sudden turn down when the movie changed direction from plausible to unbelievable super-action hero.
 I mean, I believe the Jason Bourne movies more than Salt.
-Granted, the film was well shot, the chases and stunts well choreographed.
+Granted, the film was well shot, and the chases and stunts were well choreographed.
 I know, it’s a movie, and things don’t have to be realistic.
 Perhaps it was my mistake going into this film hoping for an actual action/espionage film, as opposed to pure cartoonish action sequences.
 I prefer Angelina Jolie’s in Wanted than in this film.

 For me, any empathy for “Salt” was lost, as the story failed to support her actions or motivation.
 But I guess this isn’t a movie about character motivation, but of the momentum of action.

-Rating: Cable TV
+Rating: Cable TV Worthy